matthew-piziak/dna-ddr/ARCHITECTURE.md

 The reactive architecture of `re-frame` means that updates happen without blocking user input.
 Since the entire dataset is in memory and the operations are fast, any delays should not be perceptible at the current scale.

-To support more expensive operations or greater scale, a simple job queue like could be included.
+To support more expensive operations or greater scale, a simple job queue could be included.

-I've taken some creative liberty by making this app give live feedback, and a "query history" doesn't fit well into that model, but for reference, such a feature could be built into web storage simply by creating a `re-frame` subscription that accumulates all queries and results.
+I've taken some creative liberty by making this app give live feedback, and a "query history" doesn't fit well into that model, but for reference, such a feature could be built into web storage by creating a `re-frame` subscription that accumulates all queries and results.

 ### `re-frame` model